bcgov/citz-imb-ai/examples/AgenticWorkflow/training_model/README.md

 ```

 This script is currently set to generate 5000 examples.
-If you'd rather re-use the examples in the initial test of training, find them in our S3 bucket and put them in the `generated_questions` folder.
+If you'd rather re-use the examples in the initial test of training, find them in our S3 bucket and put them in the `data/ml_training/gemma_tool_selection/generated_questions` folder.

 ### 3. Train the Model